 All subsidiaries are domiciled in the Philippines except for Storm Indonesia, which is domiciled in Indonesia, and AOC and ODX, which are domiciled in Singapore.

 Xeleb Technologies

 Xeleb Technologies was organized to primarily engage in the business of mobile content development.
-As of December 31, 2018, the Parent Company's interest in Xeleb Technologies is at 67%.
+On September 11, 2019, the BOD of the Parent Company approved the dissolution of Xeleb Technologies.